bestkanthed/test_iitbaba/GROWTH.md

 Growth Group

 /*
-//Offer people equity
+// Offer people equity
 People you may know
-Young people
+Young people => IITB freshers
 */

+// Tagline

 /* Make a system to observe what is happening */